Astomax/Particles/README.md

 # Particles
 A simulation of particles written in c++.
+The simulation consists of 100.000 agents.
+To find the .exe file go to .\x64\debug.

 ![Schermopname (36)](https://user-images.githubusercontent.com/90266245/230142661-27a32e1b-9c4a-49e7-8b90-d8bcd2ca55b2.png)